rss logo

 root@host:~# reboot

-• Check bond0 interface is up :
+• Check that the bond0 interface is up:

 root@host:~# ip address show dev bond0 4: bond0: <BROADCAST,MULTICAST,MASTER,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default qlen 1000 link/ether 72:17:b9:8d:1e:ad brd ff:ff:ff:ff:ff:ff inet 192.168.1.200/24 brd 192.168.1.255 scope global bond0 valid_lft forever preferred_lft forever inet6 fe80::7017:b9ff:fe8d:1ead/64 scope link valid_lft forever preferred_lft forever